Part 1: CollegePlus and first meetings

 Part 6: Our Wedding

-We left Saturday morning, amid freezing rain and chilly winds, after chasing a few balloons that escaped from our car when we were loading up.
+We left the next morning after our wedding, amid freezing rain and chilly winds, after chasing a few balloons that escaped from our car (thanks to our bridal party) when we were loading up.
 Stephen was so wonderful and let me sleep most of the drive up to North Carolina.
 What a blessing.
 What’s crazy is that we drove through SNOW when passing through Tennessee.
 In APRIL….

 By the time we got to Otto, NC, it was quite dark.
 We made a few wrong turns trying to find our cabin, but we finally pulled up the steep, rutted driveway around 9:30 pm.
 Our cabin was a gem of a find on Airbnb, with three floors, a deck, master room balcony, and plenty of space.
 Plus a California King size bed.
 It was kinda great.